Bell Times and Entry Routines

 As you know, the HWDSB has initiated a Safe Welcome Program.
 The program supports a welcoming learning environment by ensuring that parents and other authorized visitors can access elementary schools while keeping students and staff safe.
 At our school, all exterior school doors will be locked during the instructional day, and visitors must access the school via the main entrance.
 Please be reminded that the front entrance is now equipped with a video/intercom access system which is to be used to gain access.
 Once granted entry, all visitors must report directly to the office.
 Anyone needing to travel beyond the office will be asked to sign in and to wear a visitor’s sticker.
 Thanks in advance for your cooperation in keeping all of our students and staff safe!

 Please be reminded that Memorial SC is on a “Balanced Day” schedule which includes 2 x 40 minute nutrition breaks.
-Please note that Nutrition Break #2 is considered to be lunch.
-This is when students who go home/out for lunch would leave to do so.
-Students who normally stay at school for lunch must bring a dated, signed note from their parent/guardian, preferably within the student agenda, each time they have been given permission to leave during this break, and this note must be shown to their homeroom teacher prior to leaving.
+Nutrition break #2 is when students who go home/out for lunch would leave to do so.
+Students who normally stay at school for lunch must bring a dated, signed note from their parent/guardian each time they have been given permission to leave during this break, and this note must be shown to their homeroom teacher prior to leaving.
 This is imperative in order to ensure the safety of all our students.
 Once students have left, they are asked not to return with any food/drink and should join their peers on the back playground prior to bell time.

 School Bus Expectations: